Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Formality: Stepping through the cases

-If $n$ is even, then the same arguments imply that the quotient is just a product of an even-dimensional sphere (with volume form corresponding to the product $t_1\cdot \ldots \cdot t_{n/2}$---the $t_i$ from $H^*(\B\SO(n))$---) and a free algebra.
+If $n$ is even, then the same arguments imply that the quotient is just a product of an even-dimensional sphere (with volume form corresponding to the product $t_1\cdots t_{n/2}$, the $t_i$ coming from $H^*(\B\SO(n))$) and a free commutative algebra generated in odd degrees.
 In any case the space is formal.